masif2002/AZ-900-notes/README.md

     * Queues
     * Tables
 * You have `Standard` and `Premium` performance types in Azure Storage.
 Premium Performance = Low Latency
+* *General purpose v2* is the standard storage account type for blobs, file shares, queues, and tables.
+Recommended for most scenarios using Azure Storage.
 * A storage account supports max of 5 PBs
+* Azure Files offers two industry-standard file system protocols for mounting Azure file shares: the Server Message Block (SMB) protocol and the Network File System (NFS) protocol
 * In Azure storage you pay per GB whereas in Disk Storage, you pay for the full capacity (ex: 8GB Hard Disk)
 ```
 Azure Storage => Unmanaged